 The boiler must be vented as detailed in this Venting Section.
-Ensure exhaust vent and intake piping complies with these instructions regarding vent system.
-Inspect finished exhaust vent and intake piping thoroughly to ensure all joints are well secured, airtight, and comply with all applicable code requirements, as well as with the instructions provided in this manual.
+Ensure exhaust and intake piping complies with these instructions regarding vent system.
+Inspect finished combustion air intake and exhaust piping thoroughly to ensure all joints are well secured, airtight, and comply with all applicable code requirements, as well as with the instructions provided in this manual.
 Failure to properly install the vent system will result in property damage, severe personal injury, or death.